helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 ### *Redundant Coverage*
 *Redundant Coverage* is defined, per beacon, as the set of hotspots where:
     - The hotspots are less than *Minimum Distance* apart
-    - THey witness the same beacon.
+    - They witness the same beacon.
     - There are greater than *Maximum Witnesses* to the beacon.
 ### *Invalidation Reason*
 *Invalidation Reason* means that witnesses are invalidated with invalidation reason 'Redundant Coverage'